 Most notably, ignoring Causality Link will barely hinder you during combat, if it does at all.
 You get plenty of equipment the bolster your stats anyway, and not once did missing some passive skills seem to slow me down.

 There is also a skill unlock system where the player can spend points earned during level ups to gain new combat abilities.
 I wasn't planning on this when I started playing, but with the exception of one remedy skill for my healer (think Esuna from Final Fantasy), I never bothered to get new skills.
 I was perfectly comfortable with the starting skills given to my characters and played through the final boss with hardly any issues.
 I wasn't trying to handicap myself, I simply never saw the need to try anything else.

 As I mentioned at the top of the review, these character dramas are simply not especially unique or compelling.
-With the exception of one mildly interesting story (Kotono), most of the Character Episodes are cookie-cutter dramatics with a couple others being too strange to be impactful and believable.
+While the overall concept is solid and with the exception of one mildly interesting story (Kotono), most of the Character Episodes end up being cookie-cutter dramatics, with a couple of others being too strange to be impactful and believable.
 It's also worth mentioning that these Episodes don't actually reward you with anything in the game - no skill or passive ability - nothing.
 They seem to only be in place to flesh out characters, which is not much of a reward considering how typical most of them feel.

 It's a shame because the localization effort from Atlus USA is mostly done well here.
 There were a couple lines that read a bit oddly, but it's a bit hard to tell because it seems the source material falls flat to begin with.